Rank Tracking 101: Using RankActive to Hack SERPs

 Using one of RankActive’s templates, you can generate a Rank Tracker, Site Auditor, or Analytics report in Google Data Studio.
 These reports are fully customizable, meaning you can change any parameter on the report and even attach your logo to it.
 What’s more, the data on the reports is interactive and updates automatically.
 Thus, they can save you plenty of time and effort.

 Hacking SERPs and Working Miracles

-RankActive helps to cope with time-consuming SEO tasks while you can focus your skills on building up a strong SEO strategy.
-We’re providing you with all the necessary instruments including keywords tracking, on-site monitoring, and competitor analysis.
+RankActive helps to cope with time-consuming SEO tasks, enabling you to focus on building up strong SEO strategies more.
+We’re providing you with all the necessary instruments that can automate your work and simplify your optimization routine.